-But there’s a certain category of oil which, legend has it, will not only improve the quality of the beard you’ve already got, but promote the growth of beard hair.
+But there’s a certain category of beard oil which, legend has it, will not only improve the quality of the beard you’ve already got, but promote the growth of beard hair.
 Being experts in all things grooming related, we thought we’d take the opportunity to run you all through the science, and see if we can determine precisely what effect these beard growth oil products have.

-What’s Contained in Beard Growth Oil NZ?
+What’s Contained in Such Beard Oil NZ?

 Most beard-growing oils will contain one or more of a small group of key nutrients.
 These are believed to stimulate growth, either directly or indirectly.
 Let’s assess a few of them.

 This naturally-occurring carrier oil comes from the seed of the Argan tree.
 It’s used extensively by the global cosmetics industry, much to the delight of Moroccan people, in whose country the Argan tree is overwhelmingly found.
 The country’s climate is dry and scorching hot, and thus the tree has adapted to store large amounts of nutrients in its kernels.
 You’ll find antioxidants, essential fatty acids and healthy doses of vitamin E in each helping.
 Argan oil is typically cold-pressed, as warmth tends to destroy a portion of the nutrients, while emphasising a naturally nutty aroma.